Tech Online Tools

 Q1.
 Can this Number Base Converter handle very large numbers?

-Q3.
-What happens if I enter a number with invalid digits for the selected base?
+Q2.
+What happens if I enter a number that doesn’t exist in the source base?